LamininSolutions/mfsql-connector/source/procedures/spMFClassTableColumns.rst

   - 0 = Partial (some records failed to be inserted)
   - -1 = Error
 Parameters
+  @ErrorsOnly bit
+    returns a summary of properties with errors default is set to 1
+  @IsSilent bit
+    if set to 1 then no result will be shown default is set to 0 (no)
+  @MFTableName
+    Result is shown for only specific table
+    Default is all tables are shown
   @Debug smallint (optional)
     - Default = 0
     - 1 = Standard Debug Mode